Nicola Bulley’s partner in ‘agony’ after divers find body in river

 Lancashire Police said a formal identification is yet to be carried out but the 45-year-old mortgage adviser’s family have been informed.

-In a message sent to a Sky News correspondent on Sunday evening, Ms Bulley’s partner Paul Ansell said: “No words right now, just agony.”
+Her partner Paul Ansell told Sky News on Sunday night: “No words right now, just agony.”

 A man and a woman walking their dog are understood to have discovered the body and called police on Sunday.